trek-view/basecamp/_posts/2023-02-17-building-street-view-alternative-for-the-outdoors-part-1.md

 My API query assumes two things:

-1. we know the user which limits the images (which we do, b/c the assumption is they use Mapillary Tools)
+1. I know the user which limits the images (which I do, b/c the assumption is they use Mapillary Tools)
 2. the user does not have other photos shot at the same time.
 Now, this is not generally common; how can a user shoot many photos at the same time?
 True.
 Though keep in mind
     * some accounts are used for organisations.
 As such, one account may upload photos shot in different places by different people at the same time, or
     * a single person might shoot with two cameras, thus creating two sets of captures with the same time and similar GPS